ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 Install `node1-4` Operating System on Raspberry Pi

-Follow the installation procedure indicated [here](/docs/ubuntu/) using the corresponding cloud-init configuration files (`user-data` and `network-config`) depending on the storage setup selected.
+Follow the installation procedure indicated in ["Ubuntu OS Installation"](/docs/ubuntu/) using the corresponding cloud-init configuration files (`user-data` and `network-config`) depending on the storage setup selected.
 Since DHCP is used there is no need to change default `/boot/network-config` file located in the ubuntu image.

 | Storage Architeture | node1   | node2 | node3 | node 4 |
 |-----------| ------- |-------|-------|--------|